 Having a safe, stable place to live is the most basic and fundamental right for any person or family.
-Virginia was facing a critical shortage of safe, affordable housing prior to this pandemic and COVID-19 has exacerbated this crisis, leaving more and more Virginians in fear of losing their housing.
-In fact, we know that 2,000 Virginians are facing eviction in Virginia during the middle of a worsening pandemic.
+Virginia was facing a critical shortage of safe, affordable housing prior to this pandemic and COVID-19 has exacerbated this crisis, leaving more and more Virginians in fear of losing their housing – more than 260,000 Virginia households were facing the risk of eviction as of the fall.
 That is just plain unacceptable.

 As Governor, Terry will implement bold and innovative strategies that will address the underlying causes of housing instability and homelessness, provide immediate support to individuals at-risk of eviction and dramatically expand the availability of affordable housing.
 This will require strong public-private partnerships and substantial investments in affordable housing.